fivetran/dbt_reddit_ads_source/models/docs.md

 {% enddocs %}

 {% docs attribution_type %}
-Attribution type: "CLICK_THROUGH_CONVERSION", "VIEW_THROUGH_CONVERSION", or "ALL_CONVERSION"
+Attribution type: "CLICK_THROUGH_CONVERSION", "VIEW_THROUGH_CONVERSION", or "ALL_CONVERSION".
+CLICK_THROUGH_CONVERSION: A user clicked on your ad and then completed the conversion action on your site.
+VIEW_THROUGH_CONVERSION: A user saw your ad and did not click it, but did complete the conversion action on your site.
+ALL_CONVERSION: Combination of both.
 {% enddocs %}

 {% docs click_attribution_window %}
+Determines how long after clicking on your ad you count that user’s actions as a conversion.
 "DAY", "WEEK", or "MONTH"
 {% enddocs %}

 {% docs created_at %}
-ISO-8601 timestamp
+Time that the respective record (ad, ad group, campaign, post, etc) was created.
+ISO-8601 timestamp.
 {% enddocs %}

 {% docs currency %}